sixeyed/docker4.net/lessons/section-02/02-06-platform-integration.md

 docker logs signup-web
 ```

-> Now there are debug logs.
+> Now there are debug logs

 ## Tuning the logging level with config

 The .NET app only looks to the filesystem for configuration settings.

 We can't override the logging level with environment variables.
-Instead we can load a new config file into the container.
+Instead we can load a different config file into a container.

-The [v6 Dockerfile]() uses a new [Web.config]() which puts the config files into a separate folder.
+The [v6 Dockerfile](../../docker/02-06-platform-integration/signup-web/v6/Dockerfile) uses a new [Web.config](../../docker/02-06-platform-integration/signup-web/v6/Web.config) which puts the config files into a separate folder.

 _Build the image:_